protectwise/troika/docs/troika-3d/performance.md

 * The `worldMatrix` is only remultiplied when the local `matrix` or the `worldMatrix` of its parent have changed.

 This results in the time taken by matrix calculations dropping to nearly zero when objects are not moving, even for very large scenes.

+> NOTE: This is perhaps the single most valuable optimization Troika performs.
+Not only does it nearly remove the per-frame matrix update cost, but knowing exactly when any object's matrix is changed opens up the possibility for other optimizations like maintaining a [raycasting octree](#raycasting) and more flexible [GPU instancing](./instancing.md) abstractions.
+>
+> It is our goal to attempt extracting this matrix management capability from Troika's framework code, allowing it to be used in any Three.js scene, even if managed by another framework.

 ## Raycasting